Skip to main contentor please stop by one of our convenient locations.

 Debit Card Protection

-Debit card usage has increased dramatically in recent years, and fraudulent use of debit cards has also increased.
+Fraudulent use of debit cards has increased in recent years.
 MBTC has some suggestions for you to consider regarding the care and usage of your debit cards:

 In accordance with Federal Regulatory guidelines and sound business practices, MBTC has implemented a security program to specifically address identified risks in offering internet-based services to its customers.
 The bank recognizes that the most sophisticated and expensive security program can be rendered ineffective if combined with the absence of fundamental customer controls.
 Thus, we need you to consider the following guidelines for your business so that together we can maintain a safe environment for conducting business transactions online.